Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Introduction

-\textbf{Existing surveys.} The field of long-context LLMs has become one of the hottest and most rapidly developing research areas on LLMs recently, with some existing surveys \cite{koh2022empirical, tay2022efficient, lin2022survey, long-context-transformers, dong2023survey} summarizing the related work of literature.
-Among those, \cite{koh2022empirical} offers a cursory overview of long document summarization yet refrains from delving deeply into the intrinsic techniques of long text modeling.
-In \cite{tay2022efficient} and \cite{lin2022survey}, they both primarily concentrate only on augmenting the computational efficiency of Transformers in long-text scenarios.
-Although \cite{long-context-transformers} underscores the challenges LLMs face when engaging with extensive sequences, its discussed methods predominantly align with efficient Transformers, akin to \cite{tay2022efficient} and \cite{lin2022survey}.
-A more recent contribution \cite{dong2023survey} bears the closest resemblance to our study, introducing approaches in long-text modeling and applications with Transformers, covering pre-processing techniques, part of efficient Transformers, and special characteristics of lengthy documents.
-However, there is still a lack of comprehensive studies to review the literature on the advancement in breaking the barriers of context length across all stages for more intricate and scalable Transformer-based LLMs by exploring the \textit{Transformer's architecture from an operational perspective}.
+\textbf{Existing surveys.} The field of long-context LLMs has become one of the most rapidly developing research areas on LLMs recently, with some existing surveys~\cite{koh2022empirical, tay2022efficient, lin2022survey, long-context-transformers, dong2023survey}. \cite{koh2022empirical} offers an overview of long document summarization, but does not delve into techniques of long text modeling.~\cite{tay2022efficient} and ~\cite{lin2022survey} primarily concentrate on improving the computational efficiency of Transformers in long-text scenarios.
+Although~\cite{long-context-transformers} underscores the challenges LLMs face when engaging with extensive sequences, its discussed methods predominantly align with efficient Transformers, similar to~\cite{tay2022efficient} and~\cite{lin2022survey}.
+A more recent survey~\cite{dong2023survey} bears the closest resemblance to our study, but is considerably less comprehensive than ours.
+In particular, we review the advancement in breaking the barriers of context length across all stages for more intricate and scalable Transformer-based LLMs by exploring the Transformer from both an algorithmic design and system architecture perspective.

-The \textbf{objective of this survey} is to thoroughly review the panorama of literature on architecture evolution for scaling the effective context window length of present Transformer-based LLMs from a methodological perspective.
-The key contributions are as follows:
+This survey aims to present a panorama of literature on architecture evolution for scaling the effective context window length of the state-of-the-art Transformer-based LLMs.
+The main contributions are as follows.